ledm/bgc-val-public/README.md

 * xx: A one-dimensional array of the dataset longitudes.
 * xd: A one-dimensional array of the data.

-Please note that these cuts are applied to both the model and the data files.

 Also note that is is possible stack masks, by adding the masks together.
-For instance:
+For instance, the masking function here excludes all data outside the equatorial region and below 200m depth.
 ```python
 from regions.makeMask import Shallow, Equator10
 def ShallowEquator(name,newSlice, xt,xz,xy,xx,xd,debug=False):